hzeller/beagleg/README.md

 BeagleG
 =======

-(I am experimenting with the acceleration planning and jerk right now, so don't expect everything 100% to work every time)
+(Note: I am experimenting with the acceleration planning and jerk right now, so don't expect everything 100% to work all the time while things are in flux.
+ Contact me if you want to use BeagleG).

-Step-motor controller (and eventually 3D printer controller) using the PRU capability of the Beaglebone Black to create precisely timed stepper-pulses for acceleration and travel (right now: trapezoidal motion profile).
+Step-motor controller (and eventually 3D printer controller) using the PRU capability of the Beaglebone Black to create precisely timed stepper-pulses for acceleration and travel (right now: trapezoidal motion profile;
+jerk in progress).

 This is one of my early tests:
 [![First Test][run-vid]](http://youtu.be/hIEY9077D64)